anirudh-modi/JS-essentials/README.md

 # JS-essentials

-This repo is to keep a track of all the thigns being learned by me in JS, it contains link, files explaining a particular feature of JS.
+This repo is to keep a track of all the things being learned by me in JS, it contains link, files explaining a particular feature of JS.

 To start with the repo will be focusing mainly on ES2015 can also be referred as ES6 features.